Story by Casey Crescenzo (You guys probably already knew that.)

 The Dear Hunter: According to Casey, The Boy could be French or Latin (Possibly)

-Act IV: Is most likely to be an EP.
+Act IV: Was originally going to be an EP.

 Act V and VI: Is most likely to be Full Length.